TestimonyOlumade/Bioinformatics-tools/README.md

-This repository contains instructions and links to download major bioinformatics tools
+This repository contains instructions and links to download and install major bioinformatics tools

 For more info on conda packages